What does a Licensed Therapist do?

 What is the job outlook for a Licensed Therapist?

-The job outlook for licensed therapists is promising.
+The job market for licensed therapists is growing.
 The Bureau of Labor Statistics (BLS) reports that there are about 89,200 job positions available each year.
-This number is expected to grow by 11.9% from 2022 to 2032.
-This growth shows a strong demand for mental health professionals.
-With more people seeking therapy, the need for skilled therapists continues to rise.
+This number is expected to rise by 11.9% from 2022 to 2032.
+This growth offers many opportunities for those looking to start or advance in a career in mental health.

 Continue to Salaries for Licensed Therapist